Next Major Lithium Brine Discovery in South America’s Lithium Triangle

 - Fast-tracking project with robust PEA now complete followed by Feasibility Study in late Q1 2019

 - Strong net cash position of $50 million as March 31, 2018

 - Strongest institutional shareholder base in the sector with 50 percent including BlackRock/JP Morgan/M&G; 16 percent insider-owned

 The most recent high-grade lithium brine lake and salar complex discovery in the Lithium Triangle.

 The 3Q Project covers 350 square kilometers and includes three brine reservoirs and three salars.
 The complex is located in the Puna Plateua which lies in the southwestern portion of Catamarca.
 The province is also home to FMC’s Fenix lithium mine and Galaxy’s Salde Vida project.
 3Q is easily accessible year-round via an upgraded project road and a provincial highway.
 With a direct road to Pacific ports, the project is a mere 30 kilometers from the high-grade Maricunga Salar located along the Chilean border.

 Over $25 million has been invested in the 3Q Project.
 Infrastructure includes onsite fully-functional solar power, diesel generators, a diesel pump station, a state-of-the-art Vaisala weather station, a 60-kilometer all weather road, a full geochemical laboratory and a completed pilot pond.

 Resource Estimate for 3Q

-In just one season of drilling Neo Lithium completed its maiden resource estimate for 3Q, ranking the project as the 8th largest lithium brine deposit in the world combined with one of the highest lithium brine grades and low impurity levels of any salar.
+In 2017, Neo Lithium completed its maiden resource estimate for 3Q, which ranked the project as the 8th largest lithium brine deposit in the world combined with one of the highest lithium brine grades and low impurity levels of any salar.
 In July 2018, the company released an updated resource estimate.
 The new estimate increased by 227 percent in the measured and indicated categories and there were no significant changes in impurities since the maiden resource was published.

 Preliminary Economic Assessment